-The Bavarian Memorial Foundation is a public-law foundation; responsibility for running the Foundation lies with the directorate, who represents it externally and conducts day-to-day business in cooperation with the Memorial Site directors.
-A council decides on all fundamental matters concerning the Foundation and has far-reaching powers in budgetary and personnel matters.
-Its members are made up of representatives from state and local politics as well as church and victims groups.
-The chair of the council is responsible for supervising the Foundation's directorate.
+The Bavarian Memorial Foundation is a foundation under public law ; responsibility for running the Foundation lies with the directorate, who represents it externally and conducts ongoing business in cooperation with the Memorial Site directors.
+A Council decides on all fundamental affairs concerning the Foundation and has far-reaching powers in budgetary and personnel matters.
+Its members are representatives from state and local politics as well as church and victims' groups.
+The chair of the Council is responsible for supervising the Foundation's directorate.
+The chair is always held by the respective Bavarian Minister of Education and Cultural Affairs.

-A board of trustees has an advisory function and is involved in every important decision.
-Appointed for a period of four years by the Foundation council, the board of trustees is made up of representatives from survivor groups and social organisations.
-Furthermore, a scholarly advisory board comprised of national and international experts supports the Foundation.
-The Foundation council is responsible for appointing the members of this board, whose terms are also for four years.
+A Board of Trustees has an advisory function and is involved in all fundamental decisions.
+Appointed by the Council for a four-year term, the Board of Trustees is composed of representatives from survivor groups and social organisations.
+In addition, the Foundation is supported by an Academic Advisory Board.
+This Board consists of national and international experts.
+The Council is also responsible for appointing the members of the Academic Advisory Board, whose term of office is also four years.